lindsayspoor/SafeRLEval/README.md

 ### 1. Train

-Each run trains one seed of one algorithm on one environment with one cost limit.
+Each run trains one seed of one algorithm on one environment with one safety bound.

 Per-environment configs with the paper hyperparameters are in `experiments/train/configs/`.
 Pass one with `--config` and override individual values on the command line as needed: